Pligr1m/CharlesLee_Portfolio/index.md

   I implemented text to speech by using pyttsx3 library which allows for text to be changed into speech from my ocr

-    -Challenges
--My biggest challenge at BSE was learning how to code and apply software, which slowed my progress and kept me from adding the OLED or button to my project.
+-My biggest challenge at BSE was learning how to code and apply software, which set me back from adding the OLED or button to my project.
 I also faced issues with incompatible libraries, corrupted SD cards, and software compatibility with the Raspberry Pi’s operating system.
-Despite these setbacks, I completed the base of my project(Optical Character Recognition) and added extra STT (speech-to-text) and TTS (text-to-speech) features.
+Despite these setbacks, I completed the base of my project(Optical Character Recognition) and added extra componenets such as STT (speech-to-text) and TTS (text-to-speech) features.

-    -Triumphs
 - My journey at BSE was filled with valuable learning experiences, especially with Python.
 I learned how to use Python to control different aspects of my project, from running code on the Raspberry Pi to integrating software features like speech-to-text and text-to-speech.
 Through trial and error, I developed a stronger understanding of Python’s syntax, libraries, and problem-solving applications, which gave me the confidence to build and expand my project’s functionality.

 - In the future after BSE, I hope to learn more about machine learning and its implementation in the real world and how it can help people.
+Looking forward, I am eager to deepen my understanding of machine learning by creating and training my own models.
+I want to explore how these models can be applied to solve problems that humans can't solve on their own and ultimately use them to make a positive difference in society.
+By learning more about the principles and applications of machine learning, I hope to develop tools and technologies that can help people and contribute to building a better future.

+CODE
+MILESTONE 3

+UPDATED OCR

 # Second Milestone